urodriguez/uci/README.md

 * formatter for generated sql queries to avoid copy paste query parameter -> DONE
 * use swagger -> DONE
 * gitignore logs -> DONE

-* apply internal on classes when is necessary
+* apply internal on classes when is necessary -> DONE

-* implement await/async
 * improve logs history with more files
+* use correlation id on log

 * try-catch wrapping in controllers
-* use correlation id on log
+* implement await/async
 * implement auditing
 * implement mailing
 * implement reporting